 Cute Bruiser: The nameable, color-customizable Yoshi partner found in Glitzville.

 Dark Is Not Evil: There's Twilight Town, and even your own party member, Vivian.
+Also, the black chests and the "demons" within.

 Death of a Thousand Cuts: The Yoshi partner specializes in doing lots of damage in 1-point increments, though he can't hurt enemies with Defense.
 Any sort of attack boost will cause the little guy to do ridiculous amounts of damage, though.